ItsVeryWindy/up-dock/README.md

 ```

 ## Configuration File
-Configuartion can either be specified by command line options or via a file for more complex image patterns, by default it will look for a file inside the repository called `up-dock.json` and combine those options with the ones provided.
+Configuration can either be specified by command line options or via a file for more complex image patterns, by default it will look for a file inside the repository called `up-dock.json` and combine those options with the ones provided.

 ```
 {